 I am a human geographer with research intersts in education, work, and gender.
-I am Director of the Exeter Education Incubator.
+I am the inaugural director of the Exeter Education Incubator.
 My work investigates how Higher Education can better create transformative learning, both for its students and within it own structures and relationships.

 If you are interested in the things I am currently working on I discuss some ideas in the following blogs:

 Dyer, S (28th October 2021) How can we support innovation in teaching practice within universities Times Higher

 Dyer, S. (October 2021) Education Innovation Lab #5 - How do we know we create value?
 Incubator blog